 Although these mattress toppers are designed specifically to fit inside a pack n play/Playard, are often sold by baby safe retailers, and are often designed to be firm, these still go against manufacturer’s guidelines.

 If you do go ahead with this option, make sure the mattress topper you get is non-toxic and free of unsafe chemicals.
 Also, look for one that has elastic straps to ensure it stays firmly in place.
+Never use a soft mattress topper for a baby under 12 months.

 #4 – Change the Crib Mattress (Not Recommended)